 Manually sync the internal clock for the device that runs your authentication app with the current time.
 Follow the instructions that are specific to your operating system and device hardware.

 If this still doesn't solve the problem, contact an administrator.
-This problem can also arise when the internal clock for you Hub server is out of sync.
+This problem can also arise when the internal clock for your YouTrack server is out of sync.